 "Cyber risk measures exposure.
 Resilience determines whether the organization survives it."— Alim Abdul, Cyber Risk & Governance Advisor · Architect, AI-CRRQ™

-Speed and reliability of operational restoration — RTO/RPO attainment, failover capability, backup integrity, and business continuity maturity.
+Speed and reliability of operational restoration including RTO and RPO attainment, failover capability, backup integrity, and business continuity maturity.

 The Survival Index™ is a scored, classified measure of an entity's ability to continue operating during a cyber incident, expressed as a single number from 0 to 100.